House of Secrets (novel): Cancelled film

 The film rights to the House of Secrets trilogy have been picked up by Rise Entertainment.
 Columbus's 1492 Pictures was going to adapt the series from Columbus' initial screenplay with principal photography slated to begin in January 2014.

 Television

 In September 2021, it was announced that Disney Branded Television is developing a television series adaptation of the novel for Disney+ from Columbus and his 26th Street Pictures partners, Michael Barnathan and Mark Radcliffe.

 Reception

 Critical reception has been mostly positive.
-Publishers Weekly and Commonsensemedia both gave favorable reviews for House of Secrets, with Publishers Weekly commenting that while the "kitchen sink aspect of the plot gives the story a somewhat crowded, frenetic feel", the "deft characterizations and wildly imaginative concept more than make up for it".
+Publishers Weekly and Common Sense Media both gave favorable reviews for House of Secrets, with Publishers Weekly commenting that while the "kitchen sink aspect of the plot gives the story a somewhat crowded, frenetic feel", the "deft characterizations and wildly imaginative concept more than make up for it".
 Kirkus Reviews gave a mixed review, remarking that the book had "plenty of punch" but that it "may still have trouble measuring up to the competition".